 - only allowed to collect personal property under supervision, but should not be able to remove any property or records belonging to the University;

-- required to hand over security passes and keys to premises, laptop computer or other equipment in their possession.
+- required to hand over security passes and keys to premises, laptop, university mobile, computer or other equipment in their possession.

 Establishing and securing evidence